customa/customa-discord/README.md

 ### Who is working on the theme?

-Customa is built by a team of 4-5 people, who all work their part on this theme!
+Customa is built by a small team of three people, who all work their part on this theme!
+Several other people have also put time into the theme, as it is open source, improving it every step of the way.

 ### What do I need for it to run?

-- Some Discord-CSS injection tool
+- A Discord Injector tool that injects CSS
-- The Custom CSS Section of BetterDiscord or the possibility to load CSS Code in any other injector
+- A config file (more info below)

 ### How does the module system work?